Florentine Codex

-In partnership with Nahua men who were formerly his students at the Colegio de Santa Cruz de Tlatelolco, Sahagún conducted research, organized evidence, wrote and edited his findings.
+In partnership with Nahua elders and authors who were formerly his students at the Colegio de Santa Cruz de Tlatelolco, Sahagún conducted research, organized evidence, wrote and edited his findings.
 He worked on this project from 1545 up until his death in 1590.
-The work consists of 2,400 pages organized into twelve books; more than 2,000 illustrations drawn by native artists provide vivid images of this era.
+The work consists of 2,500 pages organized into twelve books; more than 2,000 illustrations drawn by native artists provide vivid images of this era.
 It documents the culture, religious cosmology (worldview) and ritual practices, society, economics, and natural history of the Aztec people.
 It has been described as "one of the most remarkable accounts of a non-Western culture ever composed."

-In 2002, Charles E. Dibble and Arthur J. O. Anderson were the first to translate the Codex from Nahuatl to English, in a project that took 30 years to complete.
+Charles E. Dibble and Arthur J. O. Anderson were the first to translate the Codex from Nahuatl to English, in a project that took 30 years to complete.
 In 2012, high-resolution scans of all volumes of the Florentine Codex, in Nahuatl and Spanish, with illustrations, were added to the World Digital Library.
-In 2015, Sahagún's work was declared a World Heritage by the UNESCO.
+In 2015, Sahagún's work was inscribed into the Memory of the World register by UNESCO.

+In 2023, the Getty Research Institute released the Digital Florentine Codex which gives access to the complete manuscript.